uhlerlab/image2reg/README.md

 ## Reproducing the paper's results (Advanced setting)

-If you would like to reproduce all results of the paper from scratch, please refer to [this guide](test_protocol.md).
+If you would like to reproduce all results of the paper from scratch, please refer to [this guide](test_protocol.md) for the overexpression conditions and [this guide](test_protocol_compound.md) for the compound perturbation conditions.
 Please note that this will require substantially larger computing resources and the described analyses can take over 1000 hours of computation time while generating roughly 2TB of data!

 If you would like to reproduce the figures of our manuscript, please refer to [this guide](figure_reproc_guide.md) which also contains instruction to download all the data we have generated during all analyses from DOI-assigned data archive.